Vyral/base-template/_posts/2023-05-17-mortgages-101-insights-and-tips-from-a-local-mortgage-expert.md

 Recently, we had the pleasure of speaking with Chuck Simmons of Motto Mortgage Midwest.
 He’s an expert on mortgages and the local market, so we thought it would be a great idea to pick his brain on what he does and how he helps buyers in our area.&nbsp;

 Chuck has been in the mortgage industry for a while now.
 For the past four years, he has owned his own company, Motto Mortgage Midwest, with a business partner.
 They have helped thousands of buyers, gained a lot of experience, and worked with people to get them in the right spot.
-Every loan is unique and has its own set of challenges, **but they work with buyers to ensure they get the best product, rates, and ultimately get to the closing table.**
+Every loan is unique and has its own set of challenges, **but they work with buyers to ensure they get the best product and rates and ultimately get to the closing table.**

 **{% include pullquote.html %}**